redhat-best-practices-for-k8s/certsuite/docs/test-output.md

 * Fields in claim 1 only: json fields in claim file 1 that don't exist in claim 2.
 * Fields in claim 2 only: json fields in claim file 2 that don't exist in claim 1.

-Let's say one of the nodes of the claim.json file containes this struct:
+Let's say one of the nodes of the claim.json file contains this struct:

 ```json
 {